Ask a question

 Why should I choose Palmer?

-As the original chiropractic college, we have more than 100 years’ experience as the trusted world leader for the profession.
+As the founding college of chiropractic, we have more than 100 years’ experience as the trusted world leader for the profession.
 However, we are not content to rely on our rich history.
 We continue to shape the future of chiropractic through our academics, clinical research, publishing and professional support programs.
 Join us and make a difference.

 How long is the D.C. program?